xavierolivenza/UPC_3DEngine/docs/README.md

 What I have done:

 -I have worked in the Octree implementation and usage with frustum culling.
+I implemented an octree that Xavier helped me to make adaptative to collect all static GameObjects candidates and with frustum culling only print the ones inside the main camera.

 -I have worked in the UI of the Engine.
+I used ImGui to try to make an easy to use and nice to watch UI, but we had so many options so sometimes it is overloaded.

 -I have worked in camera serialization.
+I made the camera work as a GameObject component.

 -I have worked in actualizing some of the libraries used.
+I erased MathGL and implemented MathGeoLib in our engine.

 -I have worked in some primitives.
+I worked on creating and printing spheres.

 -I have worked in particles editor UI.
+I  made almost all particles editor UI to be able to work with particles code.

 -I have created some smokes and fireworks of the particle system.
+I have used our own engine and some textures to design and create some nice smokes and fireworks.

  - Github: <a href="https://github.com/Sergio111">Link</a>